Urigo/tortilla/README.md

 simply type the following command:

-$ node . "project name" --message="commit message" --output="output path"
+$ node tortilla "project name" --message="commit message" --output="output path"

 This command will initialize a new Tortilla project in the proided path (Defaults to the current path).
 The project will be initalized with the provide project name (Defaults to `tortilla-project`) and the provided message as the inital commit message (Will open an editor if no message is provided).
 If the output path already exists a prompt verifying your decision will show up.
 To automatically skip it you can provide an optional `--override` option.